|

 Chiltern are selling them at £3.40/packet!"
 D Caldwell, Kent 2007.

-pleasure to deal with, I feel like visiting your garden - and I would love to
+visiting your garden - and I would love to see

-see pictures of it.
-I hope to deal with you again very soon, kids, work,
+pictures of it.
+I hope to

-studying and of course - time permitting!
-Once again, thanks, and I wish
+permitting!
+Once again, thanks, and I wish you continued success!"

 "Parfait ,Bon